-Rodney Parker is the President of SCM and leads the firm’s appellate practice.
+Rodney Parker leads the firm’s appellate practice.
 Rod’s practice focuses on civil and criminal appeals, family law and general litigation.

 His family law practice often involves custody disputes that encompass religious beliefs.
 He also uses his business finance background to advise clients in the area of divorce, especially in situations involving division of significant marital estates and business assets.